 - Receding gums or longer appearing teeth

-The main cause of periodontal disease is poor oral hygiene habits resulting in bacterial plaque, a sticky, colorless film that constantly forms on teeth.
+The main cause of periodontal disease is poor oral hygiene habits resulting in the accumulation of bacterial plaque, a sticky, colorless film on teeth.